lss555/Tictactoe-client/README.md

 Through out the project I never had to much of strategy other then to work on completing one peice and then another until I get it finished

-unsolved problems, how to make a guest mode, and giving ranks, so say you account has one 10 games so your rank goes up and then maybe agian 100, etc.
+unsolved problems, how to make a guest mode, and giving ranks to players who have given games played.